ignetic/ee-samesite-cookies/samesite_cookies/README.md

 - Lax
 - Strict

+#### Make these cookies secure ####

+Force the entered cookies to be secure.
+Browsers may block cookies set with 'SameSite=None' but without 'Secure'.
+- Yes
+- No

 #### Apply this to all cookies or to just the entered ones below ####

 - Apply to entered cookies only: